JustinDFuller/justindfuller.com/content/posts/2020-01-13_the-book-review-intro.md

   - /book-review.png
 ---

-Every line of code that you write is the culmination of your profressional and educational experience; be it a formal college education, an intense six-week bootcamp, or a prodigious number of blog posts and tutorials, your well of experience is drawn from by every line of code, every decision you make as a software developer.
+Every line of code that you write is the culmination of your professional and educational experience; be it a formal college education, an intense six-week bootcamp, or a prodigious number of blog posts and tutorials, your well of experience is drawn from by every line of code, every decision you make as a software developer.
 That's why it's essential that you spend your precious, limited free time—the fragment that you use to better yourself through learning—with the best possible resources.

 <!--more-->